infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Locally created passport "alice/cluster: bob".
 ```

-You can restrict the credentials given by this passport by using one of the following options:
+You can restrict the network permissions given by a passport by creating it with the following options:

 - `--deny-write`: Passport grants read-only access to the network.
+Note that this option supersedes the ACL of a volume and that a storage node with this flag will not be able to rebalance blocks.
-- `--deny-storage`: Passport does not allow user to contribute any storage.
+- `--deny-storage`: Passport does not allow user to contribute any storage to the network.

 Now that the passport has been created, read the <a href="#distribute-a-passport">Distribute a passport</a> section to learn how to distribute it to the invited user.